h01ger/piuparts/README.txt

 * "prefix" (global) sets the prefix of the piuparts installation, e.g. for finding $prefix/share/piuparts/ .

 * "urlbase" (global) is the base url of the webserver serving this piuparts instance.
 Used to provide links to logfiles in email reports.

-* "tempdir" (global) is the temporary directory to be monitored for leftover mountpoints and chroots.

 * "reschedule-untestable-days" (global) sets the rescheduling delay for untestable packages (e.g. due to unsatisfied dependencies).